paulfranco/AndroidInterviewQuestions/README.md

 Yes.
 They are onAttach(), onCreateView(), onActivityCreated(), onDestroyView(), and onDetach().

 **How do you supply construction arguments into a Fragment?**

+Construction arguments for a Fragment are passed via Bundle using the Fragment#setArgument(Bundle) method.
+The passed-in Bundle can then be retrieved through the Fragment#getArguments() method in the appropriate Fragment lifecycle method.

+It is a common mistake to pass in data through a custom constructor.
+Non-default constructors on a Fragment are not advisable because the Fragment may be destroyed and recreated due to a configuration change (e.g. orientation change).
+Using #setArguments()/getArguments() ensures that when the Fragment needs to be recreated, the Bundle will be appropriately serialized/deserialized so that construction data is restored.

 ## **Services**